jtoppins/dct/doc/03-designer.md

  * _value:_ string
  * _default:_ nil

 Specifies which airbase the asset is associated with.
+Normally not needed to be specified by the campaign designer.
+The value must be a string that when passed to `Airbase.getByName(<name>)` returns a DCS Airbase object.

 ### `ignore`